amitness/cutcode/README.md

 - Load the extension into Google Chrome as an Unpacked Extension:

   ```
-  Navigate to chrome://extensions
+  Navigate to chrome://extensions or select Menu > More Tools > Extensions.
-  Expand the developer dropdown menu and click "Load Unpacked Extension"
+  Enable the developer mode at top right.
+  Click "Load Unpacked Extension".
-  Navigate to the cloned folder
+  Navigate to the cloned folder.
   ```

 ### References